Foreign Exchange Disclosures (Terms and conditions of FX Dealing)

 Client Algo Execution Service

-Deutsche Bank’s Client Algo Execution Service offers access to both internal and external liquidity sources in FX spot, depending on the Algo Strategies you select.
+Deutsche Bank’s Client Algo Execution Service offers access to both internal and external liquidity sources in FX and PM spot, depending on the Algo Strategies you select.
 This includes sourcing liquidity from multilateral electronic matching services or systems that allow for the automated entry of orders and/or execution of trades between participants (“multilateral trading platforms”) and from liquidity providers on a bilateral basis, through bilateral electronic systems or services (which may include Deutsche Bank’s electronic FX trading desk).
 Certain Algo Strategies may only permit access to internal Deutsche Bank liquidity.

 Information as to the liquidity sources accessible by each of the Algo Strategies offered by Deutsche Bank as part of the Client Algo Execution Service can be found on the website referred to in the “Algo Strategies” section of this disclosure.

 Deutsche Bank’s FX Aggregation Service offers access to liquidity in FX cash and derivatives products from a pool of liquidity providers on a bilateral basis.
 Clients of the FX Aggregation Service will be aware that liquidity providers are selected pursuant to an auction process.
 The way in which the auction process will work is agreed separately between Deutsche Bank and you.